jerry/SparkTreeInterpreter/README.md

 Dependencies
 ------------
-Spark 1.4.1+
+Spark 2.0.0+

-Usage and Tests
+MLlib Usage and Tests
 -----
 Given a trained RandomForestModel/DecisionTreeModel and an RDD[LabeledPoint], we have